 Start your research by getting an overview of your topic and making a list of terms (keywords) associated with it.
-You’ll use these terms to search our library resources for information in databases (e.g. journal articles), books, videos, and technical reports.
+You’ll use these terms to search library databases for different types of information, such as journal articles, books, videos, and technical reports.

 Reference sources such as encyclopedias (e.g. Wikipedia and Oxford Reference Online) are good for doing an introductory exploration of your topic.
 However, these sources are intended to provide a general understanding of your topic, and are not usually accepted as academic resources which can be listed in the Reference List (Bibliography) at the end of your research paper.

 The VIU Library has many life science encyclopedias that may be helpful in getting an overview of your topic and ideas for narrowing your focus.
-You can complete a search in LibrarySearch for these encyclopedias (See the next page: Searching the VIU Library Collection)
+You can complete a search in LibrarySearch for these encyclopedias (See tab: Searching the VIU Library Collection)

 For example, after reading about Paralytic Shellfish Poisoning in the sources mentioned above, we can identify the following terms as relevant to the topic: